|

 - Make a leprechaun out of fabric scraps.
 Hide it somewhere in the yard (preferably under a mushroom!), and have children find it.

-- If you're celebrating by imbibing, drink local--local beers in local establishments or
+- If you're celebrating by imbibing, drink local--local beers in local establishments or celebrate by attending a local beer making school.

 - Seek out green breweries that embrace sustainable practices.
 Seek our a nearby contender via an Internet search.